ReeceMcMillin/course-notes/content/CS441 - Programming Languages/Midterm 2 Review.md

 5. How does *inline expansion* differ from *macro expansion*?
 6. Describe the difference between **pass-by-value** and **pass-by-reference**.
 7. What are the benefits of pass-by-reference?
 What are the dangers?

+# Brain Dump

+In a stack frame, addressing is done relative to the **frame pointer** because the compiler can't know the exact memory address of the frame until runtime.